matthewKeville/flummox/docs/game-design.md

 # Boggle Game Architecture

-The vision plan for this project was to be able to play boggle online with friends in new game modes that are simply not possible outside of a computer.
+The vision for this project was to be able to play boggle online with friends in new game modes that are simply not possible outside of a computer.
 Some ideas where **multiplier tiles** , **decaying tiles**, and **wildcards**.

 The intent was to be able to play these modes on the desktop or through mobile which have different preferred input mechanism **path drawing** and **text**.
-**text** support must be supported because **I want** to be able to type my answers this would be a massive improvement to vanilla boggle because I type more swiftly.
+**text** support must be supported because **I want** to be able to type my answers this would be a massive improvement to vanilla boggle because I can type much faster than write.

 With mobile, typing would be clunky so naturally I must support some sort of touch interface.